 Changes to the data from 2016 H2 (1 July to 31 December)

 This analysis does not currently cover complaints relating to consumer credit products.
 We hope to publish these data when all firms with credit related permissions are authorised.
 We have published firm specific information about consumer credit complaints where firms have published this information themselves or granted us permission to do so.

 - Volume of complaints opened (or received) according to product, type of firm and cause of the complaint.
-Firms now report the volumes according to 50 different product categories (e.g. credit cards), previously they reported 25.
+Firms report the volumes according to 50 different product categories (e.g. credit cards),.
 These product categories can be combined into five different product groups (e.g. Banking and credit cards).
 The classifications can be found in Note 1 in the final page of the downloadable table.

 - Complaints handling – the data show the proportion of complaints addressed and the proportion resolved within three days or within eight weeks.
 We also collect data on the proportion of complaints upheld by firms (i.e. where the firm agrees with the complainant).

 - Redress paid (compensation payments by firms to complainants) – this shows the redress paid for complaints during the stated six-month period.
 These figures only cover cases where a cash value can be easily identified.
 It does not include other types of redress, such as extending the cover provided by an insurance policy.
 It also excludes redress paid which does not relate directly to complaints.
 For example, the data may not include redress paid as a result of us taking legal action or where firms undertake a review of past business that leads to compensation payments.